 Hello readers, my name is Giovanni Di Stefano.
 That's me up there, with Roger Moore!
 I am a "lawyer" known as the Devil's Advocate, because I have defended the indefensible, from Baghdad to Birmingham, from Saddam Hussein to Charles Manson.
-Now, for VICE Magazine I strip the law naked and explain the most controversial cases that make or break the news.
+Now, for VICE magazine, I will strip the law naked and explain the most controversial cases that make or break the news.
 Don't miss my weekly column.
 Yours, G.

-In the first edition of Devil's Advocate, Giovanni talks about his mate and former Italian Prime Minister Silvio Berlusconi, who has charges relating to underage prostitution hanging over him and has recently been sentenced to four years in prison for tax fraud.
+In the first edition of Devil's Advocate, Giovanni talks about his friend and former Italian Prime Minister Silvio Berlusconi, who has charges relating to underage prostitution hanging over him and has recently been sentenced to four years in prison for tax fraud.
 What case is there to answer, you might say?
 Well, Berlusconi has two chances of appeal and the Italian constitution on his side, and Giovanni will help us understand the complicated world of Italian law that will probably let Berlusconi walk free without ever seeing the inside of a jail cell.

 VICE: So, Berlusconi...

 Giovanni Di Stefano: It’s nonsense; it’s a politically-motivated case.
 We all know that.

 You think the case against him is designed to make him unable to run for office again?

 Until the Supreme Court has ruled and ratified the decision, sentences in Italian law are non-enforceable.
 Berlusconi's going to appeal, and we’re not even going to get into the first grade of his appeal before the statute of limitations* comes in, let alone before the case gets to the Supreme Court.
 It’s all academic, all nonsense, and all a waste of fucking time.